Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 To make them more appealing to the pallet, high levels of sugar, salt, and other additives are then added.
 The result is a food product with an extended shelf life but one of poor nutritional content.

 These foods then appeal to our taste buds due to the high sugar content and quickly become a staple food in our diet.
-Of course, due to the low nutritional content, our bodies soon become hungry, and our consumption rate increases.
+But, of course, our bodies soon become hungry due to the low nutritional content, and our consumption rate increases.

 Simple carbohydrates – that’s refined sugar and flour!